 Climate change.
 It’s not just for environmentalists and meteorologists anymore.
-It doesn’t matter what the weather looks like outside.
+To hell with what the weather looks like outside.
 Cigar smokers have to worry about what’s happening inside their humidor at that particular moment and prepare for what next week’s forecast may bring.

-A well-seasoned, properly sealed humidor box is a protected cocoon for cigars.
+A well-seasoned, properly sealed humidor box is supposed to be a cocoon for cigars.
 An eddy in the whirlpool of life, where humidity and temperature rarely change at a rapid rate, if at all.
-However, the outside world can still greatly affect how a humidor functions, and if given enough time, can royally ruin a stash of stogies.
+However, the outside world can still affect how a humidor functions, and if given enough time, can royally ruin a stash of stogies.

-It’s time we discussed how a particular climate can make or break the wrapper on a hand-rolled cigar, and how humidor humidity varies depending upon the season.
+Climate can make or break the wrapper on a hand-rolled cigar, and that humidor humidity level is sure to fluctuate depending upon the season and the level of routine humidor maintenance being conducted.

-Successful year-round cigar storage requires knowing your climate, selecting the right environment for your humidor box, and having the right tools and accessories on hand.
-Failure to do these things brings with it the risk of a humidor becoming a coffin for a cigar collection.
+Successful, year-round cigar storage requires knowing your climate, selecting the right environment for your humidor box, and having the proper tools and accessories on hand.
+Failure to attend to any of these things brings with it the risk of a humidor transforming from a protective cocoon into a coffin for a cigar collection, and here's why...

 Location… It’s Not Just About Latitude and Longitude

-It may sound like a no-brainer, but you’d be surprised how many people put their humidor box on the window sill, allowing their cigars to roast in direct sunlight.
-It’s not like stuffing a handful of dried-out cigars into a plastic bag with a soggy paper towel is going to magically make them bounce back, but you see that too.
+It may sound like a no-brainer, but you’d be surprised by how many people think that putting their humidor box on the windowsill to "warm up" is a good idea.
+Allowing cigars to roast in direct sunlight when it gets cold out is never a good idea.
+It’s not like stuffing a handful of dried-out cigars into a plastic bag with a soggy paper towel is going to magically make them bounce back, either, but sadly, that happens too.

-Elevation issues go well beyond influencing the internal humidor humidity our cigars rely upon too.
-Drier, thinner air can cause humidor wood to contract, which over time can cause that humidor lid to not seal properly.
+Elevation issues go well beyond influencing the internal humidor humidity our cigars rely upon, too.
+Drier, thinner air can cause the humidor's wood to contract, which, over time, can lead to the humidor lid not sealing properly.

 So if that nosebleed you suddenly got while hiking in the Andes isn’t enough of a warning sign, try the following scientific fact on for size.